 We also support early stage (phase 1 and 2a) clinical trials of new or repurposed approaches for treating ALS with our Clinical Trial Awards.
 These grants serve to “de-risk” clinical programs by supporting early-stage trials with clear go/no-go criteria that, if positive, can be used to attract follow-on funding and enable later stage development.

 In addition, we recognize that bolstering ALS clinical trial infrastructure is crucial to accelerating the development of new and effective treatments.
 In 2020, we provided foundational funding for the HEALEY ALS Platform Trial, which tests and evaluates multiple investigational treatments simultaneously.
 We also support NEALS, which has more than 20 years of experience developing and conducting multicenter ALS clinical trials.
-Finally, we launched a new Clinical Trial Capacity Awards Program in 2022 to increase access to ALS clinical trials, especially for those in underserved populations, and help improve the efficiency and pace at which these studies are conducted.
+Finally, we launched our Trial Capacity Awards in 2022 to increase access to ALS clinical trials, especially for those in underserved populations, and help improve the efficiency and pace at which these studies are conducted.